kapsner/lightgbm.py/README.md

 ## Instantiate the lightgbm learner

-Initially, the LightgbmTrain class needs to be instantiated:
+Initially, the LightGBM class needs to be instantiated:

 ```r
 lgb_learner <- LightGBM$new(